dgiovannelli/dgiovannelli.github.io/_pages/mediaoutreach.md

 Here our efforts to explain to the public and other scientist what we do, either through outreach activities or by interacting with the media.
 Jump to our [outreach activities](#outreach-activities) or check out the [media covering](#media-coverage) our research.

 # Outreach activities

+**2021** I was recently interview by  [Passione Astronomia](https://www.passioneastronomia.it/) for their "I giovedí dell'Astrobiologia" series.
+We spoke about my research, my career and the new master porgam in the Biology of Extreme Environments I have contributed to design in Naples.
+The video is available on [YouTube](https://youtu.be/Y6SW5e5iHFc)

 **2021** I was recently interview by  [Microbiologia Italia](https://www.microbiologiaitalia.it/) for their "Un Caffé con la Microbiologia" series.
 We speak about my research, my career and my recent ERC Starting Grant project.
 The video is available on [YouTube](https://youtu.be/QjSwNesTJXY)

 **2020** My interview (in Italiano) with [Alberto Vitale-Brovarone (UNIBO)](https://sites.google.com/site/alvitalebrovarone/home) regarding our paper recently appeared in Nature Communication for the podcast Co.Scienza is available on [Spotify](https://spoti.fi/2FT2pen)